 A: Here are the answers to the major questions:

-- I invoice using Freshbooks.
-This will then send you to PayPal where you can then choose your payment methods and such.
-Please wait to pay until you receive your invoice–it makes it easier for me to keep my bookkeeping square, and Freshbooks makes it easier for you, too, as you can track your projects and invoices as needed.
+- I invoice using Zoho Books.
+You’ll be sent to PayPal or Stripe where you can then choose your payment methods and such.
+Please wait to pay until you receive your invoice–it makes it easier for me to keep my bookkeeping square, and Zoho makes it easier for you, too, as you can track your projects and invoices as needed.

 - Payment schedule: Projects will be invoiced by phase (developmental editing, line editing, and so forth).
 Project phases of $500 or less will be invoiced when work begins.
-Project phases of $500 or greater will be invoiced in two parts, with a 50% deposit due up front and the remainder due upon completion.
+Generally project phases of $500 or greater will be invoiced in two parts, with a 50% deposit due up front and the remainder due upon completion, although this may change depending on projected turnaround time.
 Invoices will be sent within 72 hours of the project’s start.
 Files will be delivered upon final payment.

 - Invoices will be provided for all projects.